How to innovate in finance, future trends & challenges according to Bjorn Cumps

 Here’s what we talked about:

-Who is Bjorn Cumps?
-(And why you should listen to him!)
+- Who is Bjorn Cumps (And why you should listen to him!)

 What are the trends in finance today?

-After Covid-19, a transformational shift emerged within the banking industry, known as Banking 4.
-X. From now on banks prioritize digital experiences and look for ways to implement these within the customer lifestyle in a seamless way.
-To achieve this, a business model where sustainable growth, efficient platform banks and customer-centricity come together is necessary.
+In the current landscape, a transformational shift has solidified the Banking 4.X era.
+Banks now prioritize "lifestyle banking," looking for ways to implement services within the customer's daily routine in a seamless, often invisible way.
+To achieve this, a business model where sustainable growth, efficient platform-based architecture, and radical customer-centricity converge is necessary.

 #1 Contextual banking brings users closer to your product.

-Bjorn Cumps –“Contextual banking means going from a product-driven organization, built to sell financial products to customers, towards providing good solutions at the moment when the customer needs it.”
+Bjorn Cumps - "Contextual banking means going from a product-driven organization, built to sell financial products to customers, towards providing good solutions at the moment when the customer needs it."

 Bjorn Cumps - "You never get up in the morning and say, ‘yeah, I really want to buy a mortgage from a bank.’
 You need it...but the more convenient and contextual you make it, the better it will be."